spatie/blender-media/README.md

 };
 ```

 Editors can then be registered with the `registerEditor` method.
 Like types, editors have to be registered **before** any `media` component gets rendered.
+If you register an editor with the same name twice, only the last registered editor will be used.

 ```js
 import { registerEditor } from 'blender-media';